 CERN is run by 21 member states, each of which has two official delegates to the CERN council.
 One represents his or her government’s administration; the other represents national scientific interests.
 Each member state has a single vote and most decisions require a simple majority, although in practice the council aims for a consensus as close as possible to unanimity.

 The Scientific Policy Committee evaluates the scientific merit of activities proposed by physicists and makes recommendations on CERN’s scientific programme.
 Its members are scientists elected by their colleagues on the committee and appointed by council on the basis of scientific eminence without reference to nationality.
 Some members are also elected from non-member states.

 The Finance Committee is composed of representatives from national administrations and deals with all issues relating to financial contributions by the member states and to the organization’s budget and expenditure.

 Appointed by council, usually for five years, the Director-General manages CERN.
-A directorate assists the Director-General; he proposes its members to council.
-The Director-General reports directly to the council.
-He can also propose to council any adjustment he deems necessary to meet the evolving needs of the research programme.
+A directorate assists the Director-General, who proposes its members to council.
+The Director-General reports directly to the council, and can also propose to council any adjustment deemed necessary to meet the evolving needs of the research programme.

 |Director for Research and Computing||Sergio Bertolucci|

 |Director for Accelerators and Technology||Frédérick Bordry|

 |Director for Administration and General Infrastructure||Sigurd Lettow|